pnuu/fmiopendata/wfs.md

     * wmo
         * WMO code of the location for which to return data.
         * WMO code of the location for which to return data.
+    * latlon
+        * Location coordinates to return data.
+        * Location coordinates to return data  (lat,lon).
+For example 61.2,21
     * timezone
         * Time zone
         * Time zone of the time instant of the data point in the form Area/Location (for example America/Costa_Rica).
 Default value is UTC.